Alumni

 See some of Maebelle’s work with the HHIVE Lab, including the Dance & Diabetes study, on Reflections on Ellen Perry’s ‘My Life and My Work in Disability Advocacy’ Talk.

-Double Major in English & Comparative Literature and Business Administration
+BA in English & Comparative Literature and Business Administration with a minor in chemistry from UNC (2017)

 As an undergraduate, Lorena was a dual English and Business Administration major and student researcher for the Falls Narrative Study.
 Her Honors Thesis about representations of organ transplantation was awarded the James L. Whitfield Jr. Memorial Prize by the Department of English.
-After graduating in 2017, she went on to complete a post-baccalaureate premed program at Goucher College and then worked as a Research Associate in the Margolis Center for Health Policy at Duke University.
-She is now a medical student at UNC.
+After graduating in 2017, she went on to complete a post-baccalaureate premed program at Goucher College and then worked as a Research Associate in the Margolis Center for Health Policy at Duke University before completing her MD at UNC.

 Lorena returned to the Department of English & Comparative Literature in October 2021 for a panel discussion of recent alumni to celebrate the Department’s 225th anniversary.
 You can see more about the panel on the event page.
 You can also read more about her in this alumni profile.